nrwl/nx/nx-dev/nx-dev/public/documentation/latest/react/api-react/generators/storybook-migrate-defaults-5-to-6.md

+---
+title: '@nrwl/react:storybook-migrate-defaults-5-to-6 generator'
+description: 'Generate default Storybook configuration files using Storybook version >=6.x specs, for projects that already have Storybook instances and configurations of versions <6.x.'
+---

 # @nrwl/react:storybook-migrate-defaults-5-to-6

 Generate default Storybook configuration files using Storybook version >=6.x specs, for projects that already have Storybook instances and configurations of versions <6.x.